-The sampling distribution is the frequency distribution (e.g. in form of histogram or other depiction) we would get if we could observe the mean (or any other calculated statistic) of each of the (infinite number of) different possible
+The sampling distribution is the frequency distribution (e.g. in the form of a histogram or other depiction) we would get if we could observe the mean (or any other calculated statistic) of each of the (infinite number of) different possible random samples of a given size.
+It quantifies probabilistically how the different possible values of the statistic would vary around some central value.
+The sampling distribution is strictly conceptual (except, for illustration purposes, in toy classroom exercises where we can actually do the 'what if' exercise for all possible samples from some made-up universe of known values).